NikhilMukraj/spiking-neural-networks/README.md

 - [ ] WGPU
   - [ ] Shader kernel for neuron model
   - [ ] Associative map
+    - Graph could store positions in a vector and position in vector corresponds to its index instead of a hashmap
   - [ ] Kernel for calculating inputs
   - [ ] Kernel for plasticity
 - [ ] CUDA